 The last audience we're going to create will be full of micro converters.
 A micro conversion is one that happens one the way to your full conversion.
 If your full conversion is a purchase for example, then your micro conversions will be things like adding items to the cart, or initiating the checkout procedure.

 In order to track micro conversions, you'll need to have them set up for your Facebook pixel.
-We'd recommend checking out our guide on the Facebook pixel, and in particular looking at how to set up event-based goals to track things like button presses.
+I'd recommend checking out my guide on the Facebook pixel, and in particular looking at how to set up event-based goals to track things like button presses.

 Provided you have tracking set up for your micro conversions, you can head on over to the audience library for the last time.
 Click Create Audience then Custom Audience, and choose Website Traffic as the audience source.
 You'll want to: